 The Different Types of Concrete 3D Printers

-There are two main types of concrete printing used in construction: gantry systems and robotic arm systems.
+There are two main types of concrete printing used in 3D concrete printing: gantry systems and robotic arm systems.

 Common Applications for Cement 3D Printing

-It’s also popular with engineering commercial buildings, like the offices in Dubai and the hotel in the Philippines.
+This technology extends beyond residential construction to commercial buildings, as evidenced by offices in Dubai and a hotel in the Philippines.

 To wind down our trip through the mechanics and uses of concrete printing, we’re going to list the top concrete 3D printers currently on the market and what projects they’ve worked on.

-While these printers are the top runners now, this is by no means an exhaustive list of the amazing work being done in the world by concrete printers or the last we’ll see.
+While these printers are the front runners now, this is by no means an exhaustive list of the new technology in additive manufacturing.

 ICON’s Vulcan Printer